X610S-06/e-cart/README.md

-# Ecom
+# E-Cart
-e-commerce platform for online shopping
+e-commerce platform for online shopping.
+(In progress)